spinner

 PROFILE PARAMETERS

 Profiles consist of parameters that can be assigned to achieve your desired scan result.
-All profiles have a default value and when the default value is desired then there is no requirement to assign that parameter.
+All profiles have a default value and when the default value is desired then there is no requirement to include that parameter.

 PIXEL